szemate/szemate.github.io/mira.md

 - [Python 3](https://www.python.org/downloads/) for running the Python programs we're going to write.
 Make sure to download the 3.x version.
-- [PyCharm](https://www.jetbrains.com/pycharm/) is a programmers' text editor for writing Python code (alternatively, [Atom](https://atom.io/) is an easy-to-learn editor for any language.)
+- [PyCharm](https://www.jetbrains.com/pycharm/) is a programmers' text editor for writing Python code.
+Download the free Community version instead of the trial version.
 - [Git](https://git-scm.com/downloads) is a version control system to save and share your work easily.
 - [GitAhead](http://gitahead.scitools.com/) is a graphical user interface for Git that is easy to learn.
-It's free for non-commercial use.
+Download the free for non-commercial version instead of the trial version.

+If you're using Linux, Python and Git are probably already installed.
+You still need to download PyCharm and GitAhead.

 ---